JaneliaSciComp/SongExplorer/README.md

 mistakes, etc) can be used with this custom network in an identical manner.
 The default convolutional architecture is itself written as a plug-in, and can be found in "src/convolutional.py".

-### Video Filenames ###

-By default, SongExplorer expects video files to have the same basename as the corresponding audio file, and the extension to be one of AVI, MP4, or MOV.
-If this is not the case, one can provide a python function which inputs a directory and a WAV file and outputs the name of the video file to load.
-The name and location of the python file containing this function is specified, without the ".py" extension, as the "video_findfile_plugin" parameter in "configuration.pysh".
-For examples, see "src/same-basename.py" (the default) and "src/maybe-1sec-off.py".

 # Troubleshooting #